 So she approached the director of the animal shelter where she volunteers.

 “The speed in which they were adopted after we did this promotion really gives merit to it,” Peters, 44, director of Richmond Animal Care and Control, told TODAY Parents.
-“These were dogs that were overlooked for some time and the (essays) really did bring people into the shelter and maybe make them think about those dogs and the one cat in a different light.”Keep a pet-friendly home.
-Your dog or cat is a part of the family.
-If she’s a kitty, she needs her own litter box in a quiet, out-of-the way corner, a scratching post or tree, her own toys, and a nice cozy spot for napping.
+“These were dogs that were overlooked for some time and the (essays) really did bring people into the shelter and maybe make them think about those dogs and the one cat in a different light.”Make him part of the family.
+Pets, especially dogs, need companionship.
+They are traditionally pack creatures and need the warmth and love that comes with living indoors with their family.

 “We were very careful to include animals that were not easily adoptable — animals that maybe are older, maybe had a health issue in the past, they just require a little extra TLC, maybe needed to be an only pet in the home,” Jones explained.
-“I then sat down with the class and told them about each of the dogs and a little bit about their personality and then assigned each student an animal.”Make Your Own Pet Bed Out of a Sweatshirt.
-Want to give your dog a nice comfy spot to sleep without having to buy a dog bed from the store?
-Make them this super cool dog bed out of a sweatshirt & pillow.
+“I then sat down with the class and told them about each of the dogs and a little bit about their personality and then assigned each student an animal.”Is something wet?
+Unlike humans who sweat everywhere, dogs only sweat through the pads of their feet.

 Watch: Shelter dogs are airlifted for better chance at adoption

 Oct.
 12, 202100:45To help them prepare, Peters brought a puppy, Snow, to school.
 The students loved it.
 Playing with Snow and learning how the shelter operates inspired them to write convincingly for their dogs.
 Parker Witthoefft, 7, was assigned a dog named Missy (that he hoped his family would adopt).
 While Missy didn't go home with Parker, she was one of the first dogs to be adopted.“Writing is not always the first thing that they’re drawn to,” mom Jaclyn Witthoefft, 40, of Richmond, told TODAY Parents.
 “Parker was chomping at the bit.
-He had so much fun connecting with the story and with the dogs.”INTERESTING FACT ABOUT YOUR PET: 94% of pet owners say their animal pal makes them smile more than once a day.
+He had so much fun connecting with the story and with the dogs.”Cover Up Scratch Marks on Furniture with a Walnut.
+Do you have a few scratch marks on your wooden furniture?
+You can cover them up by rubbing a walnut over them.
+The natural oils in walnuts seep into wood, making them a simple way to help cover up small scratches in your furniture.

 “I am always asking my children to ‘put yourself in somebody else’s shoes,’” she said.
 “This was exactly that.
 It might not have been a human shoe, but it was paws, and they had to put themselves in that dog's place or that cat’s place and think about what you want to persuade someone based on the personality and needs of that animal.”